In the era of making money online, so many people want to know how to become a better writer.

 I am no expert at search engine optimization.

-On writing for SEO, Steve Pavlina once said, “Write for people first, search engines second.”
+On writing content for SEO, Steve Pavlina once said, “Write for people first, search engines second.”
 Intellectually, this always made sense.
 However, it wasn’t until I started trying to drive traffic to my site that I really came to understand it.

 Granted, Steve was referring to a lot of outdated SEO practices (like keyword stuffing), but the general point still stands.
 With machine learning and the improvement of SEO search algorithms, computers now read a lot closer to how a human would.
 Interestingly enough, this makes his point even more valid but in a different fashion than I think he expected.

 If you write to the best SEO standards, your writing will be clear, easy to read, and extremely helpful.
 You’ll build authority and trust.
 In much the same way that growing on Twitter demonstrates that you’re knowledgeable and engaging, improving your placement in search engine rankings is another clear indicator of your writing ability.